qMRLab/qMRLab/docs/source/qmrflow_mtsat.rst

                                 your system path, MUST be set to null (without double quotes). |br|
                                 Note that qMRLab requires MATLAB > R2014b.
 Docker image |br|
                                 containing MCR compiled version of this application is NOT |br|
                                 available yet.
-Therefore, container declerations for the |br|
+Therefore, container declarations for the |br|
                                 processes starting with ``Fit`` prefix MUST be set to null |br|
                                 (without double quotes).
 --ants_dim                      ``[2/3/4]`` This option forces the image to be treated |br|